-- Business Cooperation Contract A contractual agreement between one or more Vietnamese and foreign investors to conduct business operations in Vietnam for one or several projects (see Section [10] "Business Cooperation Contract (BCC)"). - Public-Private Partnership The contracts signed between the competent Vietnam state authorities and foreign investors to implement infrastructure construction projects in Vietnam (see Section [11] "Public-Private Partnership (PPP) Project." - Representative Office These are set up in Vietnam to act as liaison offices for foreign companies.
+- Business Cooperation Contract A contractual agreement between one or more Vietnamese and foreign investors to conduct business operations in Vietnam for one or several projects. - Public-Private Partnership The contracts signed between the competent Vietnam state authorities and foreign investors to implement infrastructure construction projects in Vietnam. - Representative Office These are set up in Vietnam as liaison offices for foreign companies.
 A representative office is not a company, and therefore it is limited in its scope of operation.
-Significantly, representative offices are not permitted to engage in profit-making activities (see Section [12] "Representative Office"). - Branches A branch is not a company.
-Unlike the Representative Office, a branch can conduct business in Vietnam as outlined in its license (see Section [13] "Branches").
+Significantly, representative offices are not permitted to engage in profit-making activities (see Section [9] "Representative Office"). - Branches A branch is not a company.
+A "branch" of a foreign parent entity in Vietnam directly extends from the parent entity.
+It is not a separate legal entity.
+However, it may engage in some core business activities of the parent, such as conducting sales and engaging in contracts.
+Branch licenses are allowed in designated sectors, highly regulated and closely monitored by the Vietnamese government, including banking, law, aviation, and insurance.
+As branches do not have legal status, their parent company is fully responsible for its obligations and commitments.